Amber-MD/pytraj/README.md

 Citation
 --------

-If you would like to acknowledge our work, please cite both ``cpptraj`` and ``pytraj`` papers
+If you would like to acknowledge our work, please cite both ``cpptraj`` and ``pytraj`` papers.

+something like: "...used pytraj [1], a Python package binding to cpptraj program [2]"

+[1] PYTRAJ: Interactive data analysis for molecular dynamics simulations.
+Hai Nguyen, Daniel R. Roe, Jason Swails, David A. Case.
+(2016)

-- [PTRAJ and CPPTRAJ] (http://pubs.acs.org/doi/abs/10.1021/ct400341p): Software for Processing and Analysis of Molecular Dynamics Trajectory Data.
+[2] [PTRAJ and CPPTRAJ] (http://pubs.acs.org/doi/abs/10.1021/ct400341p): Software for Processing and Analysis of Molecular Dynamics Trajectory Data.
 Daniel R. Roe and Thomas E. Cheatham, III
 Journal of Chemical Theory and Computation 2013 9 (7), 3084-3095

-- PYTRAJ: Interactive data analysis for molecular dynamics simulations.
-Hai Nguyen, Daniel R. Roe, Jason Swails, David A. Case.
-(2016)

 Question/Suggestion?
 --------------------